 I spent a great deal of my life feeling depressed.
 The words attached to my feelings were many.
 Some were about hopelessness and my own inability to create change.
 Some were about deprivation.
-Some of those thoughts were just kind of doom and gloomy, as if there were many things wrong in my life, and always would be.
+Some of those thoughts were a sort of doom and gloom, as if there were many things wrong in my life, and always would be.

-Even once my depression lifted, I would go through moments of fear if I felt I did not have enough money, or if I thought something else was wrong.
-If someone said something I thought was mean, or even slightly accused me of something I did not do, I would go into deep recesses inside of myself to a place where I felt very bad about myself.
-And during these times, no amount of reasoning would make the feelings go away.
+Even once my depression lifted, I would go through moments of fear if I felt I did not have enough money, If someone said something I thought was mean, or if I thought something else was wrong.
+Even if I was slightly accused me of something I did not do, I would go into deep recesses inside of myself to a place where I felt very bad about myself.
+During these times, no amount of reasoning would make the feelings go away.

 When I was 8 years old, my family was visiting my cousin’s home.
 My cousin was 9 years old and her name was Karen.
 We had another cousin who was my sister’s age, about 11 or 12 years old, who was there as well.
 Her name was Mary.

-My brother and sister and I were sitting with both of them in Karen’s bedroom and just talking.
+My brother and sister and I were sitting with both of them in Karen’s bedroom talking.
 We were discussing how funny it was that each of the people that we were related to, we were related to differently.
-Like my Grandmother was Karen’s Aunt, etc.
+For example, my Grandmother was Karen’s aunt, etc.

 As the evening wore on, I could see that Mary was becoming agitated.
 I really did not know why, but I thought maybe she thought we were leaving her out.
-So, I asked her who her Grandmother was.
+So I asked her who her Grandmother was.
 She did not answer.
 Then I said, “So do you have a Grandmother?”
 At this point, I meant maybe her Grandmother was someone in our family who died.
-But, that was the breaking point for whatever was happening to her.
+But that was the breaking point for whatever was bothering her.

-She left the room with Karen following fairly closely behind.
+She left the room with Karen following fairly close behind her.
 Several minutes later, Karen came back into the room.
 She very angrily told me that Mary was crying and that I had really hurt her feelings.
-I was shocked, saddened and scared.
+I was shocked, saddened, and scared.
 I don’t think I said a thing.
-In that moment I simply did not know what to do.
-Part of me felt that they were jokingly doing something mean to me.
-Accusing me of something I felt I did not do.
+At that moment I simply did not know what to do.
+Part of me felt that they were jokingly doing something mean to me, accusing me of something I felt I did not do.

 At the time, my family owned a snack bar at a flea market.
-Every Sunday we would get up around 3am and load our vehicle (Which was an old hearse- another story to be told soon) and drive to the flea market and set everything up to start our day.
-We sold candy, snow cones, hamburgers and corndogs.
+Every Sunday we would get up around 3am and load our vehicle (Which was an old hearse- another story to be told), drive to the flea market, and set everything up to start our day.
+We sold candy, snow cones, hamburgers, and corndogs.
 All the kinds of things you would imagine being sold at a snack bar.
 My brother, sister and I took and filled orders and my parents cooked.

-On this day, after we set everything up, but had not yet opened, my parents told us they wanted to talk to all of us for a moment.
+After we set everything up that day but had not opened yet, my parents told us they wanted to talk to all of us for a moment.
 They looked directly at me and said that my cousin Karen’s mother called them and told them that I had been making fun of my cousin Mary because she was adopted.
 She actually said that her daughter Karen had told her that I said to Mary that she was adopted and continued to humiliate her about this.
-They looked at me accusingly and sternly and also with a look of, “How could you do this?”
+They looked at me accusingly, sternly, and also with a look of, “How could you do this?”

 I was shaken to my core.
 I assured my parents that this was not the case, but the matter seemed closed.
 They told me that I would have to do something to rectify it.
 I must apologize to her and probably never be left with her again without an adult in sight.
-A feeling of intense dread grew in my body, mind and heart.
-I cried and cried and cried.
-When I stopped crying, I decided to go outside the snack bar for awhile, just to get away.
+A feeling of intense dread grew in my body, mind, and heart.
+I cried and cried.
+When I stopped crying, I decided to go outside the snack bar for a while to get away.

 The pain for me was immeasurable.
 When I searched inside of myself to try to determine the cause and nature of the pain, the first thing that came to me was the fact that I had been falsely accused of something I did not do.
 My parents were now against me and I was not sure who else would know and despise me.
 I felt punished and persecuted for a crime I did not commit!
 I was angry and hurt all at once.
 However, the truth was, that even when I assured myself that I did not do that and that this would blow over, the pain was still there and growing.

 When my anger was gone, the pain I felt was much sadder and deeper.
 I felt not only Mary’s pain, but I felt the absolute desperate remorse of possibly causing it.
-I reasoned that even though I had not said the word ‘adopted’, that perhaps she did think I was ridiculing her about her Grandmother.
+I reasoned that even though I had not said the word ‘adopted’, perhaps she did think I was ridiculing her about her Grandmother.
 Perhaps she thought I knew who her Grandmother was and I was making fun of her.
 The possibility that I had done something to hurt her was far more devastating than being falsely accused of something.
 This pain was unresolvable.
 I could not turn back the clock.
-My family was keeping me away from her, so I could not really speak to her about it, but honestly I was afraid to, because I was afraid that I might do something else horrible.
+My family was keeping me away from her, so I could not really speak to her about it, but honestly, I was afraid to because I might do something else horrible.

 The next four years were spent with this cloud over my head.
 I did not speak to anyone about it, but every day this memory haunted me as the beginning point of darkness that had now settled over my life.
-No matter how many times I asked God, and in my mind, Mary, for forgiveness, I still felt the weight of having hurt another human.
+No matter how many times I asked God or Mary in my mind for forgiveness, I still felt the weight of having hurt another human.
 I feared that the rest of my life would be clouded by this grave mistake I made.

 While this pain was tremendous, for someone who really wanted to be a healer, a saver of lives, it was invaluable.
 It created a very clear picture in me of not wanting to create more pain in this world.
 It gave me so many insights and lessons about myself and others.